CSA-OCP-GER/unicorn/challenges.istio.0.sm.md

 ## The Cost of Using Istio ##

-Using Istio is - most of the time - not expansive...as always, it depends on what you are doing with it.
+Using Istio can be somewhat expansive...but as always, it depends on what you are doing with it.
 It's written in Go an adds overhead to your architecture / application.
-The performance you **may** lose should be paid for by the increase of developer productivity and the fact that applications will run more robust inside the cluster, when you implement features like fault injection / retries / circuit breakers etc.
+The performance you may lose should be paid for by the increase of developer productivity and the fact that applications will run more robust inside the cluster, when you implement features like fault injection / retries / circuit breakers etc.

-And don't forget the fact, that it'll make you sleep better at night :wink: